This credit is refundable, meaning the portion of the credit that is larger than your tax liability can be refunded to you.

 - Provider's tax identification number (SSN or FEIN).

 We may also ask you to submit a statement from your care provider.

 How to claim this credit

-Complete a Schedule OR-WFHDC or Schedule OR-WFHDC-NP.
+Complete a Schedule OR-WFHDC.
 You'll be asked to calculate the percentage of qualifying expenses you can claim.
 You must use the WFHDC online calculator to find your percentage unless you use a tax preparation software that calculates it for you.